 Conifer essential oils are some of my favorite oils to use in my everyday routine.
 I just love the forest fresh scents that they offer and Cypress oil is no exception.
 It offers powerful benefits for the mind and the body.
 Learn about Cypress Essential Oil Recipes, Uses and Benefits.

 Let cypress essential oil calm your nerves and melt your stress away by inhaling this lovely tree aroma.
-Its warm and uplifting qualities are emotionally soothing.
+Its warm and uplifting and refreshing qualities are emotionally soothing.

 Cypress Essential Oil Facts